 The mass may have to be broken up by hand.
 This is called manual removal:

 Surgery is rarely needed to treat a fecal impaction.
 An overly widened colon (megacolon) or complete blockage of the bowel may require emergency removal of the impaction.

-Almost anyone who has had a fecal impaction will need a bowel retraining program.
+Most people who have had a fecal impaction will need a bowel retraining program.
 Your doctor and a specially trained nurse or therapist will:

 With treatment, the outcome is good.

-Tell your health care provider if you are experiencing chronic diarrhea or fecal incontinence after a long period of constipation.
-Also notify your health care provider if you are experiencing any of the following symptoms:
+Tell your health care provider if you have chronic diarrhea or fecal incontinence after a long period of constipation.
+Also tell your health care provider if you have any of the following symptoms:

 Impaction of the bowels

-Nelson H. Diseases of the rectum and anus.
-In: Goldman L, Ausiello D, eds.
-Cecil Medicine.
-23rd ed.
-Philadelphia, Pa: Saunders Elsevier; 2007: chap 148.
+Madoff RD.
+Diseases of the rectum and anus.
+In: Goldman L, Schafer AI, eds.
+Goldman's Cecil Medicine.
+24th ed.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 147.